 Students are expected to use their time in class productively.
 There is some tolerance for reviewing other Scratch projects for inspiration, but class time is not to be used for personal entertainment purposes.

-Disruptive behavior impacting the learning environment is not tolerated.
+Disruptive behavior impacting the learning environment is not tolerated and will result in the normal middle school step 1, 2, and 3 process.

 The Scratch team at MIT published a document describing the programming concepts supported by Scratch.
 I couldn’t put it better, so check it out.
 Here’s a list of the highlights: iteration, conditional processing, variables, arrays, event handling, threads (parallel execution), random numbers, boolean logic, user interface design